Fabioomega/InfiniteRadio/README.md

    ```

 2. **Access the web interface:**
-   - Open your browser and navigate to `http://127.0.0.1:8080` or the IP where the music container is runnning
+   - Open your browser and navigate to `http://127.0.0.1:8080` or the IP where the music container is running
    - Click the play button to start streaming

 ## Running a DJ